thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

 ## Present your insights

 You can present SpotIQ insights in several ways.
-You can present an individual result, or all of them.
+You can present an individual result or all of them at once.
 You can package all the insights in a PDF.
 This is useful for passing a packet of results.
 Since any insight reflects the data at a specific point in time, always consider saving the insight as a PDF.